How to Add Support for Passkeys Authentication

 For React Native applications, teams have used the following libraries to integrate the WebAuthn/Passkeys functionality:

-• React Native demo by Adrian, the lead developer from Unit-e, using abstractionkit, react-native-passkey, and cbor-web.
+- React Native demo by Adrian, the lead developer from Unit-e, using

-It’s important to consider a multisig setup or the recovery module when using Passkeys.
-In this demo, we demonstrated a simple setup by creating a 1/1 Safe with a passkey as the only signer.
-While straightforward, this approach is not suitable for production environments.
-Passkeys are tied to specific domain names and, in some cases, associated with particular hardware manufacturers.
-This dependency introduces several vulnerabilities that could make user accounts inaccessible under certain circumstances, such as:
+Consider implementing a multisig setup or the recovery module when using Passkeys.
+This demo demonstrates a simple setup with a 1/1 Safe using a passkey as the sole signer.
+While straightforward, this approach is unsuitable for production environments.
+Passkeys are tied to specific domain names and, in some cases, to particular hardware manufacturers.
+This dependency introduces vulnerabilities that could make user accounts inaccessible under certain circumstances:

-1. Device Migration: Users switching from iPhone to Android, Windows to macOS, or vice versa, may lose access if the Passkey is tied to a specific device or ecosystem.
+- Device Migration: Users switching between ecosystems (iPhone to Android, Windows to macOS, etc.) may lose access if the Passkey is device or ecosystem-specific.

-Our recommendation: include at lest a second way to access Safe.
-Either adding a different backup signer (1/2 Safe), or add a Recovery method using the recovery module.
+Our recommendation: Include at least a second access method for Safe accounts—either a different backup signer (1/2 Safe configuration) or a recovery method via the recovery module.

 Saving Public Credentials

-It's crucial to store the Passkey's public credentials, specifically the x, y, and rawId, in a retrievable location.
-Losing this data would mean users can't recover their accounts with Passkeys.
-This information isn't sensitive, so you can set up a simple server to do so, or you can you use@simplewebauthn/server for this purpose.
+Store Passkey public credentials (x, y, and rawId) in a retrievable location.
+Losing this data prevents users from recovering their accounts with Passkeys.
+This information isn't sensitive, you can use a simple server or leverage @simplewebauthn/server for storage.

 Sync & Recovery